Form 5329, Additional Taxes on Qualified Plans

 E. Taxable Distributions from ESAs, QTPs, or ABLE Accounts

 You must file Form 5329 if you received taxable distributions from Coverdell ESAs, Qualified Tuition Programs (QTPs), or ABLE accounts.
-Additionally, if your contributions to traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed the maximum contribution limit for the current tax year, or if you had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of your previous year’s Form 5329, you will need to file this form.
+Additionally, if your contributions to traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed the maximum contribution limit for the current tax year, or if you had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of your previous year’s Form 5329, you would need to file this form.

 Also Read: 1099 forms and associated distributions.